 Beyond the Numbers: Contextual Considerations

-On the flip side, raw impact factors can be misleading without context.
-A journal serving niche areas—such as sustainable catalysis or green chemistry—may naturally attract fewer citations than broader, interdisciplinary publications.
-Now, conversely, journals that publish review articles, which typically receive more citations than original research, may see inflated impact factors.
+That said, raw impact factors can be misleading without context.
+Practically speaking, a journal serving niche areas—such as sustainable catalysis or green chemistry—may naturally attract fewer citations than broader, interdisciplinary publications.
+Conversely, journals that publish review articles, which typically receive more citations than original research, may see inflated impact factors.
 Additionally, some fields, like chemistry, tend to have higher citation rates than others, making direct comparisons across disciplines problematic.

 Limitations and Criticisms